What Awareness Month Usually Gets Wrong

 The Invisible Burden

-The emotional side often hides behind the numbers.
-Fear of low blood sugar.
-Exhaustion.
-The mental load never stops.
-During type 1 diabetes awareness month, we see the people behind the routine.
+The emotional side often hides behind the numbers, and the constant worry of high or low blood sugar.
+The mental load never stops, and during type 1 diabetes awareness month, we see the people behind the routine.

 Breaking Myths and Misconceptions